“Never interrupt your enemy when he is making a mistake.” —Napoleon Bonaparte

-Then do the same for the 2nd and 3rd website.
-You’ll walk away with unstructured data as well as summary word clouds so you can quickly see how the first impressions of your site line up with the competition.
+Then do the same for the two other websites.
+You’ll walk away with unstructured data as well as word clouds to let you see quickly how the first impression of your site lines up with the competition.

-Next, test the key flow/the check-out process.
-Give the participants a scenario where they have to use the website to solve a problem and/or go through the checkout process.
+Next, test the key flow (e.g. check-out process).
+Give the participants a scenario in which they use the site to solve a problem or go through the check-out process.
 After each experience, ask:

 - What was the worst thing about your visit to this website?

-- What aspects of the experience could be improved?
+- Which aspects of the experience could be improved?

 - What did you like about the website?